MicheleTobias/r-intro-geospatial/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)
  [![Slack Status](https://img.shields.io/badge/Slack_Channel-dc--geospatial-E01563.svg)](https://swcarpentry.slack.com/messages/C9ME7G5RD)

-# Intro to R for Geospatial data
+# Intro to R for Geospatial data at DIBSI 2018
+Welcome to a trial run of the new Carpentries Geospatial Curriculum at the Data Intensive Biology Summer Institute (DIBSI) at UC Davis!
+We'll work through the lessons and report back on how awesome they are.

 <!-- TODO: Update first pararaph of the introduction if they data changes -->